Mtroniks Electronic Speed Controllers

 The TT line of speed controllers is actually an RC car controller, but they are fully waterproof and they come the closest in power to that of the very scarce Viper75.
 They have an instant reverse mode, though it may need to be set to that mode (reverse can also be disabled).
 The programming for this mode is persistent and the instructions are included.
-WARNING: the TT ESCs can only go up to 9.6V nominal.
+WARNING: the TT ESCs can only go up to 9.6V nominal (three LiFe cells are fine, but not 3 LiPo cells).
 They are not compatible with 12V systems.

 Brushless Speed Controllers:

 We picked up a limited number of brushless speed controllers for those that want to test them out (including us).
 The Genesis G2 Hydra line of brushless speed controllers are designed for 6V to 12V nominal, but come with a 3.0 amp BEC.
 The Hydra line also has what Mtroniks refers to as ‘return to base’ software updates.
 They have a way to update the firmware in the ESC if it is sent to them.
 They will post notices in the news section at www.mtroniks.net.
 The Hydra line of speed controllers are reversible, unlike many brushless controllers.

 Currently, we envision the brushless speed controllers and motors being used for pumps and ships with an odd number of props like the Bismarck.